LaunchCodeEducation/data-analysis-curriculum/content/assignments/assignment4/checkpoint-4/_index.md

 You want to first check to see if you have received any feedback from Checkpoints 2 and 3.
 This feedback could influence the direction of your work on Checkpoint 4.
-If you want to change anything about what you have done so far in earlier checkpoints, you do not have to re-submit any previous checkpoints unless your mentor requests you do so.
+If you want to change anything about what you have done so far in earlier checkpoints, you do not have to re-submit any previous checkpoints unless your IA or instructor requests you do so.
 You can simply add any updated work and notes to the current checkpoint.

 ## Getting Started